 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent mGlu5 positive allosteric modulator (EC50 = 1.5 nM) and agonist (EC50 = 171 nM; maximum effect is 65% that of glutamate).
+VU 0424465 is a potent mGlu5 positive allosteric modulator (EC50 = 1.5 nM) and agonist (EC50 = 171 nM; maximum effect is 65% that of glutamate).
 Binds allosteric site with high affinity (Ki = 11.8 nM).
 Increases maximum response to glutamate by 30%.
 Exhibits bias towards signaling via IP1 and ERK1/2 over iCa2+ in HEK293 and neuronal cells, and activates Gs in HEK 293 cells.
 Induces epileptiform activity in CA3 hippocampal neurons in vitro and convulsions in vivo.

 |Storage||Store at -20°C|